rricharz/pi-top-setup/README.md

 way to use the pi-top with Raspbian.
 The documentation can be found at the [pi-top repository](http:github.com/pi-top).
 You can also find instructions there on how to install the pi-topSPEAKER, pi-topPULSE and Alexa service.
-The pi-top Device Manager also supports pushing the power button for a second as a means to turn the turn the pi-top off.
+The pi-top Device Manager also supports pushing the power button for a second as a means to turn the pi-top off.

 > **Important!**
 > If you have used